beerjs/vestfold/README.md

 ## When and where

-The inaugural meetup will be held on Friday June 14th, hosted by [https://onegsgroup.com/](GSGroup AS).
+[The inaugural meetup](https://www.meetup.com/BeerJS-Vestfold/events/262125981/) will be held on Friday June 14th, hosted by [GSGroup AS](https://onegsgroup.com/).

-Further meetups will be announced on [https://www.meetup.com/BeerJS-Vestfold/](Meetup.com)
+Further meetups will be announced on https://www.meetup.com/BeerJS-Vestfold/

 Looking forward to seeing you,
 Cheers!